pprachas/fenics_arclength/docs/source/math_prelim.rst

 The Arc-length method
 ---------------------

 One of the main drawbacks of Newton's method is its inability to trace equilibrium paths with limit points.
 As a workaround, the load parameter `\lambda_n` is now also an unknown parameter at each increment, and additional arc-length constraint is added.
-In this repository, we implement both the arc-length method for force control (i.e. problems with force boundary condtions) and displacement control (i.e problems with non-homogenous displacement boundary conditions).
+In this repository, we implement both the arc-length method for force control (i.e. problems with force boundary conditions) and displacement control (i.e problems with non-homogenous displacement boundary conditions).

 Force Control
 #############

-The additional arc-length contraint for force control is:
+The additional arc-length constraint for force control is:

 .. math:: \mathcal{A}(\mathbf{\mathbf{u}_{n+1}},\lambda_{n+1}) = \Delta\mathbf{u}^T\Delta\mathbf{u} + \psi\Delta\lambda^2 F_{ext}(\mathbf{u}_{n})^T F_{ext}(\mathbf{u}_{n})-\Delta s